Donna Diana: Act 1

 Don Cesar, Prince of Urgel, is resting in Diego's Hall after having won the first prize in a tournament.
 He muses sadly on Donna Diana's coldness, which all his victories fail to overcome.
 Perrin the clown takes pity on him, and gives him the advice to return coldness for coldness.
 Don Cesar promises to try this, though it seems hard to hide his deep love.
 Floretta, Donna Diana's foster-sister enters to announce the result of the tournament.
 She flirts with Perrin, to whom she is attached, but he turns a cold shoulder to her and she departs in a rage, though he is head over heels in love with her.

-The next scene opens on a brilliant crowd, welcoming Count Sovereign of Barcelona and his daughter Donna Diana.
-The Count greets them graciously, and making sign to the three gallant Princes, Don Cesar of Urgel, Don Louis of Bearne and Gaston Count de Foix, they advance to receive their laurels on bended knee from the Princess, who crowns Cesar with a golden wreath, while the two other princes each win a silver prize.
+The next scene opens on a brilliant crowd, welcoming the Count Sovereign of Barcelona and his daughter Donna Diana.
+The Count greets them graciously, and making a sign to the three gallant Princes, Don Cesar of Urgel, Don Louis of Bearne and Gaston Count de Foix, they advance to receive their laurels on bended knee from the Princess, who crowns Cesar with a golden wreath, while the two other princes each win a silver prize.
 When the ceremony is over, Don Diego turns to his daughter, asking her to choose a husband and give an heir to the country, but Diana declares that love seems like poison to her, and marriage death.
 Gaston and Louis, nothing daunted, determine to try their luck, and while the father prays to God to soften his daughter's heart, Cesar's courage sinks ever lower.
 Donna Diana alone is cool and calm, inwardly resolved to keep her hand and heart free.
 She is envied by her two cousins Fenisa and Laura, who would gladly choose one of the gallant warriors.
 Perrin now advises the Princes to try their wit and gallantry on the Princess.
 Gaston begins to plead his cause, declaring, that he will not leave Barcelona without a bride and Louis follows his example; both are greatly admired and applauded by the assistants, but Diana finds their compliments ridiculous and their wit shallow.
 Cesar without a word retires to the background, and when asked by the Princess why he does not compete with his rivals, answers "Because I will not love, nor ever wish to be loved; I only woo you, to show you my regard."
 Greatly mortified, Diana resolves to punish his pride.